 Give them the ability to post Instagram videos on your profile or create paid ads on theirs.
 Not only will this boost your credibility, but it will also help you reach a hidden audience that could be your next new client.

 Once upon a time, the “#” was just a symbol.
-Suddenly, the blue bird (Twitter) landed on the Internet and changed everything.
+Suddenly, the bluebird (Twitter) landed on the Internet and changed everything.
 Hashtags transformed from an unimportant symbol into an online sensation.
 Today, all social networks and hashtags live happily ever after.

-When it comes to the relationship between hashtags and Instagram in 2018, the relevancy is more important than ever.
+When it comes to the relationship between hashtags and Instagram in 2018, relevancy is more important than ever.
 With new updates, people can follow hashtags the same as they can follow people or a brand.
 But wait, there is a catch.
 They can also mute hashtags if there is something they don’t want to see.

 To decide which hashtag you should use and get better feedback, there are a few plugins like Hashtagify that can save the day.
 Hashtagify shows you the popularity, recent popularity, as well as month and week trends for each hashtag you want.

 The next important thing to mention, when it comes to hashtags, is branded hashtags.
 This doesn’t mean you should use your company name as a hashtag.
 This is about creating a hashtag that embodies your brand and that your target market can relate to.
-Like this, you will encourage them to share photos your hashtag with their images.
+Like this, you will encourage them to share photos of your hashtag with their images.

 Some of the most popular hashtags campaigns are:

 - Calvin Klein’s #MyCalvins

 - RedBull’s #PutACanOnlt